leahsteinberg/co/README.md

                 , ch: Char}
 ```

  When you add a character, you tell WoOT what you just did, and it will spit out a WChar.

  Send this WChar to all the peers and they will **integrate** it in.

  Integration is where the conflict-free stuff happens.

  The way that it integrates in, it keeps in mind:

  		- the person who made it (lower ids have precedence)

  		- the prev and next chars' positions

  		- when that person made it.

- 		-----> based on all of this, if you give the WChars of a document to a new client,
- 				they will for sure integrate them into the correct order!
+ based on all of this, if you give the WChars of a document to a new client, they will for sure integrate them into the correct order!

- 	another cool thing:
+	**another cool thing:**

  	We never delete a WChar.
 We simply mark it invisible.

  	Yeah, this takes up space, but it helps us avoid confusion when different
- 	peers are working with different versions of the document.
+ 	peers are working with different versions of t*he document.

  	the document is *eventually* consistent.